SooryaGeorge7/Dental_Decor/README.md

 <details><summary>Newsletter subscription</summary>

-Users can add their email addresses to receive newsletter
+Users can add their email addresses to receive newsletter and would recieve a message if they have already used the same email address before.
 ![Newsletter subscription](docs/features/home-page/newsletter-subscription.png)

 </details>